Common Body Fat Estimation Methods Explained

 BIA scales estimate body fat by sending a small electrical current through the body and measuring resistance.
 The estimate is influenced by hydration, recent food intake, and temperature.

 These scales are convenient and easy to use frequently, but results can fluctuate day to day due to non-fat factors.
+For a deeper breakdown, read How Accurate Are Smart Scales?.

 Best for: spotting trends when measured under very similar conditions.